 Doubleview Gold Corp Provides End of 2023 Exploration Update at the Hat Polymetallic Project

-Vancouver, November 30, 2023 - Doubleview Gold Corp.
+Vancouver, BC, Nov 30, 2023 - (ACN Newswire) - Doubleview Gold Corp.
 (TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview") is pleased to announce the successful completion of its 2023 exploration and drilling program at the Hat Polymetallic Project situated in the Golden Triangle of British Columbia.

 Key achievements of the 2023 exploration program: